Saturday, June 17, 2023 | Doors open at 7:00 PM

 As two of the most important groups to emerge from the Chicanx community, Quetzal and La Santa Cecilia are uniquely positioned to present this night of songs and multimedia history highlighting important, yet under-recognized, contributions of Chicanx musicians and songwriters in the landscape of popular music and social justice movements.

 This historic concert and collaboration promises to offer stories and songs past and present that originated along and across imaginary and physical borders.
 The diverse repertoire represents and spans the history of US/Mexico relations, featuring important compositions from artists such as Don Tosti, Lalo Guerrero, Lydia Mendoza, Los Lobos, Alice Bag, and Las Hermanas Herrera, to name a few.
-Sponsors include Altura Credit Union and US Bank.
+Sponsors include Altura Credit Union, Bank of America and US Bank.

 Concert tickets start at $32 and proceeds benefit The Cheech.